 3. You don’t show up on page 1 of Google

 People use search engines like Google to find information every day.
-If people can’t find your website on Google, you are missing out on potential customers.
-In fact, 81% of people perform some type of online research before making a large purchase.
+If people can’t find your website on Google, you miss out on potential customers.
+In fact, 81% of people perform some online research before making a large purchase.
 Is your website helping Google help its search engine users?
 If so, Google will reward you with more traffic.

 Your website is a living and breathing thing.
 Every update you make to your website helps Google understand how visitors interact with your website.
-It’s important that your company shows up on page 1 of Google for certain keywords.
-There are more than 200 ranking factors that impact your position on Google and it’s always changing.
-It’s this fact that makes things like latent semantic indexing (LSI) keywords all the more important.
+It’s important that your company shows up on page 1 of Google for specific keywords.
+There are more than 200 ranking factors that impact your position on Google and it’s constantly changing.
+This fact makes things like latent semantic indexing (LSI) keywords more important.
 Let’s dive into what Google really cares about and how you can show up on page 1 of Google.

 The number 1 goal of Google